adkrueger/System-Excel-Writer/README.md

 the menu bar at the top of the screen (if this doesn't appear, make sure you're on the correct window).
 In the dropdown menu that appears, click 'Run Module'.

-If the above instructions didn't work, follow the OS-specific instructions below.
+If the above instructions didn't work, follow the OS-specific instructions below:

 **WINDOWS**:
 Using Command Prompt (type "cmd" in the search bar and click on Command Prompt), type in the following: